Open-CMSIS-Pack/cmsis-toolbox/docs/build-overview.md

 > - The [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file should be committed to a repository to ensure reproducible builds.
 > - With CMSIS-Toolbox Version 2.3.0, the `cbuild` option `--freeze-packs` checks that the [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) file exists and reports an error if any pack is changed or not available.
 > - To update to pack versions, delete the file [*.cbuild-pack.yml](YML-CBuild-Format.md#file-structure-of-cbuild-packyml) and use the command `csolution convert` to generate the build information.

+#### Repository (version control)

+To support reproducible builds the following files should be committed to a repository of a version control system.

+- All user source code files.
+- All csolution project files (`*.csolution.yml`, `*.cproject.yml`, etc.).
+- All files in the RTE directory
+  - Ensure that there are no files with the extension *.update@* as this indicates that configuration files are not up-to-date due to updated software packs.
+- The file `*.cbuild-pack` to allow reproducible builds.
+- Optionally, the file `*.cbuild-set` which defines the context set of the application that should be generated.

+> **Note:**
+>
+> - If the file `*.cbuild-set` is missing, the `setup` command creates a `*.cbuild-set` file with selection of the first `target-type` and the first `build-type`.

 ### Software Layers